 I have recently begun a postdoctoral fellowship at The Francis Crick Institute, London.
 Before that I was a postdoc with Peter Olmsted at Georgetown University, affiliated with the CAPITALS programme.
 Before that I did a PhD at Leeds with Mike Evans — his website is here.
 My work is driven by fascination with how concepts like phase transitions, kinetics, and heterogeneity apply to soft and biological matter.
 More detail is here.

 I have taught physics undergraduates about computer programming, practical lab work and various other topics, and have worked in a variety of outreach roles.

-At Leeds I played bass with LUU Big Band, an award winning 21-piece band made up of the best players in the university, recognised as one of the top big bands in the North of England.
-I MD’d in 2010-11, and write arrangements for the band as often as I can.
-Last year we recorded music and video for an ITV drama, played a joint concert with Liane Carroll, and were invited to play at the North Sea Jazz Festival in Rotterdam.
+At Leeds I played bass for LUU Big Band, an award-winning 21-piece band recognised as one of the top big bands in the North of England.
+I MD’d in 2010-11.
+We recorded music and video for an ITV drama, played a concert with Liane Carroll, and were invited to the North Sea Jazz Festival in Rotterdam.